 Integrative Mind Body Therapy, LLC

-Lisa Fracica, LCPC, LGPAT, ATR-P
+Lisa Fracica, LCPC, LPC, LGPAT, ATR-P

 Licensed Counselor and Art Therapist